Analysis: Minnesota natives taking soccer by storm, especially at college level

 Through Thursday night’s games, there are 14 players in the country who have scored ten or more goals this season.
 Three — Harper, Engle, and MacBean — are Minnesotans.

-8. There aren’t all that many Minnesotans in MLS, but the ones that are there are firmly established.
-Teal Bunbury, a SSM alum himself, is up to 395 MLS games played – the third-most for a forward in league history.
+8. There aren’t all that many Minnesotans in MLS, but the ones who are there are firmly established.
+Teal Bunbury, an SSM alum, is up to 395 MLS games played, the third most for a forward in league history.
 Now with Nashville, the 34-year-old Bunbury also became just the sixth player in MLS history to record a goal or an assist in 15 consecutive seasons.

 Jackson Yueill, left, battles for possession against Montreal's Caden Clark, another Minnesota native, on Sept.
 28. (Peter McCabe/The Canadian Press via AP) (Peter McCabe)